feast-dev/feast/docs/README.md

 **Note:** Feast uses a push model for online serving.
 This means that the feature store pushes feature values to the online store, which reduces the latency of feature retrieval.
 This is more efficient than a pull model, where the model serving system must make a request to the feature store to retrieve feature values.
-See [this document](getting-started/architecture-and-components/push-vs-pull-model.md) for a more detailed discussion.
+See [this document](getting-started/architecture/push-vs-pull-model.md) for a more detailed discussion.
 {% endhint %}

-{% hint style="info" %}
-{% endhint %}

 ## Who is Feast for?

-Feast helps ML platform teams with DevOps experience productionize real-time models.
-Feast can also help these teams build towards a feature platform that improves collaboration between engineers and data scientists.
+Feast helps ML platform/MLOps teams with DevOps experience productionize real-time models.
+Feast also helps these teams build a feature platform that improves collaboration between data engineers, software engineers, machine learning engineers, and data scientists.

 Feast is likely **not** the right tool if you
 * are in an organization that’s just getting started with ML and is not yet sure what the business impact of ML is
-* rely primarily on unstructured data
-* need very low latency feature retrieval (e.g. p99 feature retrieval << 10ms)
-* have a small team to support a large number of use cases

 ## What Feast is not?

 ### Feast is not

-* **an** [**ETL**](https://en.wikipedia.org/wiki/Extract,\_transform,\_load) / [**ELT**](https://en.wikipedia.org/wiki/Extract,\_load,\_transform) **system:** Feast is not (and does not plan to become) a general purpose data transformation or pipelining system.
+* **an** [**ETL**](https://en.wikipedia.org/wiki/Extract,\_transform,\_load) / [**ELT**](https://en.wikipedia.org/wiki/Extract,\_load,\_transform) **system.** Feast is not a general purpose data pipelining system.
 Users often leverage tools like [dbt](https://www.getdbt.com) to manage upstream data transformations.
+Feast does support some [transformations](getting-started/architecture/feature-transformetion.md).
 * **a data orchestration tool:** Feast does not manage or orchestrate complex workflow DAGs.
 It relies on upstream data pipelines to produce feature values and integrations with tools like [Airflow](https://airflow.apache.org) to make features consistently available.
 * **a data warehouse:** Feast is not a replacement for your data warehouse or the source of truth for all transformed data in your organization.
 Rather, Feast is a light-weight downstream layer that can serve data from an existing data warehouse (or other data sources) to models in production.
 * **a database:** Feast is not a database, but helps manage data stored in other systems (e.g. BigQuery, Snowflake, DynamoDB, Redis) to make features consistently available at training / serving time

 ### Feast does not _fully_ solve
 * **reproducible model training / model backtesting / experiment management**: Feast captures feature and model metadata, but does not version-control datasets / labels or manage train / test splits.
 Other tools like [DVC](https://dvc.org/), [MLflow](https://www.mlflow.org/), and [Kubeflow](https://www.kubeflow.org/) are better suited for this.
-* **batch + streaming feature engineering**: Feast primarily processes already transformed feature values but is investing in supporting batch and streaming transformations.
+* **batch feature engineering**: Feast supports on demand and streaming transformations.
+Feast is also investing in supporting batch transformations.
 * **native streaming feature integration:** Feast enables users to push streaming features, but does not pull from streaming sources or manage streaming pipelines.
-* **feature sharing**: Feast has experimental functionality to enable discovery and cataloguing of feature metadata with a [Feast web UI (alpha)](https://docs.feast.dev/reference/alpha-web-ui).
-Feast also has community contributed plugins with [DataHub](https://datahubproject.io/docs/generated/ingestion/sources/feast/) and [Amundsen](https://github.com/amundsen-io/amundsen/blob/4a9d60176767c4d68d1cad5b093320ea22e26a49/databuilder/databuilder/extractor/feast\_extractor.py).
 * **lineage:** Feast helps tie feature values to model versions, but is not a complete solution for capturing end-to-end lineage from raw data sources to model versions.
 Feast also has community contributed plugins with [DataHub](https://datahubproject.io/docs/generated/ingestion/sources/feast/) and [Amundsen](https://github.com/amundsen-io/amundsen/blob/4a9d60176767c4d68d1cad5b093320ea22e26a49/databuilder/databuilder/extractor/feast\_extractor.py).
 * **data quality / drift detection**: Feast has experimental integrations with [Great Expectations](https://greatexpectations.io/), but is not purpose built to solve data drift / data quality issues.
 This requires more sophisticated monitoring across data pipelines, served feature values, labels, and model versions.